WebAssembly/design/AstSemantics.md

   * `switch`: switch statement with fallthrough

 Loops (`do_while` and `forever`) may only be entered via fallthrough at the top.
-In particular, they may not be entered directly via a `break`, `continue`, or `switch` destination.
-This guarantees that all control flow graphs are well-structured.
+In particular, loops may not be entered directly via a `break`, `continue`, or `switch` destination.
+Break and continue statements can only target blocks or loops in which they are nested.
+These rules guarantee that all control flow graphs are well-structured.

 Structured control flow provides simple and size-efficient binary encoding and compilation.
 Any control flow—even irreducible—can be transformed into structured